ethereum-optimism/optimism-tutorial/README.md

 If everything is going as planned, you should see a bunch of green checkmarks.

 ### Testing an Optimistic Ethereum contract

-Woot!
-It's finally time to test our contract on top of Optimistic Ethereum.
-But first we'll need to get a local version of Optimistic Ethereum node running...

----

-Fortunately, we have some handy dandy tools that make it easy to spin up a local Optimistic Ethereum node!

-Since we're going to be using Docker, make sure that Docker is installed on your machine prior to moving on (info on how to do that [here](https://docs.docker.com/engine/install/)).
-**We recommend opening up a second terminal for this part.**
-This way you'll be able to keep the Optimistic Ethereum node running so you can execute some contract tests.

-Now we just need to download, build, and install our Optimistic Ethereum node by running the following commands.
-Please note that `docker-compose build` *will* take a while.
-We're working on improving this (sorry)!

 ```sh
 git clone git@github.com:ethereum-optimism/optimism.git